cantonioupao/cervical_cancer_detection/README.md

 7. Execute the "R50Herlev.py" after setting appropriate hyperparameters.
 The final output model will be saved under the path specified by "save_loc" variable in the "LoadWeights.py" file.
 Both files ("R50Herlev.py", "LoadWeights.py") are needed to succesfully execute R50Herlev.py" file

-8. After training is completed, the model is saved(.pth) and exported(.pkl).Once again the model can be loaded to the learner of the inference file for better interpretation and analysis of the results.
+8. After training is completed, the model is saved(.pth) and exported(.pkl).
+Once again the model can be loaded to the learner of the inference file for better interpretation and analysis of the results.
 The inference file prints the accuracy, precision, recall values along with the confusion matrix for the 5 categories

 **Feature Combination**
 In contrast to the previously mentioned approaches, the following models were coded in Keras.
 Furthermore the "sklearn" package for performance reports, and "numpy" for various purposes are required.
-All lbraries and packages need to be downloaded and installed in the system before training.
+All libraries and packages need to be downloaded and installed in the system before training.
 For carrying out the feature combination method, 4 files are required and need to be executed: "K_REPORT_MODELS.py", "K_REPORT_MAIN_R50.py", "K_REPORT_MAIN_VGG.py", "K_REPORT_MAIN_COMB.py".
 In order to succesfully run the models and obtain the final predictions the following steps are required:
 1. Make sure that all 4 files (mentioned above) are located in the same folder or directory

 2. Specify the path to the SIPakMed (Formatted) dataset directory in all python files except ""K_REPORT_MODELS.py"